Office: Social Sciences 211

 - Ancient Greek Grammar

-Appelbaum, I. (forthcoming).
+Appelbaum, Irene.
+(2019).
 A Discourse Function of the Passive in Kutenai.
-In Online Proceedings of the 22nd Workshop on the Structure and Constituency of Languages of the Americas (April 21-23, 2017).
-University of British Columbia Working Papers in Linguistics (UBCWPL).
+Proceedings of the Workshop on Structure and Constituency in the Languages of the Americas 22, ed. by Anne Bertrand and Heather Burge.
+Vancouver: University of British Columbia Working Papers in Linguistics (UBCWPL).
 [Some passives in Kutenai have a reference-tracking discourse function and their existence implies that the semantic analysis of passive clauses in Kutenai more generally depends on discourse context.]

 Appelbaum, I. (2014).
 Grammaticalization & Explanation.
 In Grammaticalization Theory & Data (2014), S. Hancil & E. König (eds.), pp. 41-52.
 Amsterdam and Philadelphia: John Benjamins Publishing Company.
 [While grammaticalization is not itself a causal mechanism, the concept is not explanatorily empty; instead, it picks out a higher-level, functional class.]